LIXTON/URLShortener/README.md

   ### /list
   It returns all the urls stored with their respective alias stored.
   Note: Still has issues to display
+  This is a GET and it doesn´t require to send any parameter

   ### /:alias
   The site will redirect you to the url associated with that alias if any.
   Otherwise it will display a proper JSON output
+  This is a GET and the only parameter needed is the alias provided in the path

   ### /newUrl
   The site is expecting a JSON request with an "url" parameter.
 Other things will throw an error 500.